CXP Archive Transcoder

-Versions 1.4.2 and later assume that the system already has installed support for the Windows Media Format APIs.
-This appears to be the case with Windows XP SP3 and Windows Vista SP1.
-If using an older version of the OS, you have difficulty encoding, you may try manually installing the Windows Media Format support by running the included redistributable file wmfdist.exe in the application directory.
+We assume that the system already has installed support for the Windows Media Format APIs which is the case for Windows XP SP3 and later.
+If you have difficulty encoding, you may try manually installing the Windows Media Format support by running the included redistributable file wmfdist.exe in the application directory.

 The application communicates with the SQL Server hosting the Archive Service database, not with the Archive Service itself.
 By default, the application uses Windows "integrated" security.
 In order to connect successfully with this security model, you will need to be running under a Windows account which has access to the SQL Server system, and at least "select" permission on the Archive Service database tables.
 If you need to use SQL Server security you may do this by editing the connection string in ArchiveTranscoder.exe.config.
 The config file is found in the application directory.

-After the initial launch, the first thing to do is to configure the application with the host name of your SQL Server system.
+After the initial launch of Archive Transcoder, the first thing to do is to configure the application with the host name of your SQL Server system.
 Do this from the 'Config' menu.

 Basic ArchiveTranscoder Concepts

 An ArchiveTranscoder Job Segment is a simple abstraction to provide support for certain video editing scenarios.
-By definition a segment consists of a single CXP video source, one or more CXP audio sources, and optionally a presentation source, and a segment spans one continuous time period.
+By definition a segment consists of a single CXP video source, one or more CXP audio sources, and optionally a presentation source.
+A segment spans one continuous time period.